 Step 9: Vesicles/Lysosomes

--Lysosomes are little sacs containing digestive enzymes used for cleaning up worn-out organelles as well as phagocytosis of bacteria and viruses.
+-Vesicles are little sacs used for transporting and storing substance in the cell. -Lysosomes are little sacs containing digestive enzymes used for cleaning up worn-out organelles as well as phagocytosis of bacteria and viruses.

 - Cut out several little circles, they can be different sizes and different colour.